Node0/node-monitoring-agent/README.md

 #### 4.)
 Run `node monitoring-agent.js` to startup the monitoring agent server.

 #### 5.)
 In production you'll also need to setup a systemd service that starts the monitoring agent upon startup.
 ####     PM2 is the recommended process manager to call from systemd for this purpose.

+### Grafana as "View Layer"

+#### You can now setup a Grafana server and configure the elasticsearch (or CrateDB if you prefer) datasource, to connect to the database, and write auto-completion enabled, interactive SQL/ES visualization queries to visualize your data, setup your alerting and so on.